Newbury Park High School, an IB World School since 1996

 - Interested in applying for the IB Diploma?

-- Apply in February of 10th grade year: Application for Full IB Diploma Candidacy
+- Students in 10th grade: Application for Full IB Diploma Candidacy – due Monday, February 12th

 Newbury Park High School offers the Diploma Program (DP), a rigorous pre-university course of study for highly motivated secondary school students.
 This broad and balanced curriculum requires 11th and 12th grade IB diploma candidates to study multiple languages, a social science, an experimental science, mathematics, and an elective.
 As an alternative to the full diploma program, students may choose to test in one or more IB subjects for individual course recognition.